US Star Pacific Wrecks Your donation today supports the next 15 years

 Ujina Harbor

 Used as a military port during the Sino-Japanese war.
 In 1940 a civilian industrial port opened as well, including filling 3.2 km of sea to create land.
 Mitsubishi Heavy Industries selected the site for a machine factory.
-The first wartime ship built here was the Hisakawa Maru in 1944.
-In 1943, part this industrial area was also used as an Army airfield.
+In 1943, part this industrial area was also used by the Japanese Army Air Force (JAAF) airfield.
+The first wartime ship built at this location was Hisakawa Maru completed in 1944.

 B-24J "Lonesome Lady" Serial Number 44-40680